Signs of fall: Time to clean up your yard

 Of course, there’s always the old-fashioned way: rake ’em up.

-Not a gardener (or not yet)?
-Lucky for you, many municipalities will haul away the leaves — and landscape waste in general — for FREE, for a few weeks a year in spring and fall.
-Just buy some of those brown paper yard waste bags at any garden/hardware/big box store (if your city requires them), and you’re in business.
+Not a gardener?
+Lucky for you, many municipalities will haul away the leaves — and landscape waste in general — for free, for a few weeks a year in spring and fall.
+Just buy some of those paper yard waste bags at any hardware or big box store (if your city requires them), and you’re in business.

 Fall Municipal Collections

 Champaign Fall Yard Waste Collection: Collection will begin on Oct.
-11 and continue through Dec.
-10. (No pickup dates are scheduled during the week of Thanksgiving.)
-Collection is available to all City of Champaign residential properties within City limits at no charge.
+10 and continue through Dec.
+9. (No pickup dates are scheduled during the week of Thanksgiving.)
+Collection is available to all City of Champaign residential properties within city limits at no charge.
 Residents may participate by placing bagged leaves or bundled branches and twigs at the curb no later than 6 a.m. on their scheduled collection date.
-Enter your address here to find out your zone and schedule.
+Bags should be placed within 10 feet of the curbside, and 5 feet away from obstacles like mailboxes, trees, telephone poles, and fire hydrants.
+Enter your address here to find your zone and schedule.

-Leaves in paper bags (not taped!) must be placed at the street curb or along the right-of-way before 6 a.m. on your U-Cycle collection day.
-Only leaves and non-woody plant material will be collected.
+Leaves in paper bags — not taped, nor torn or ripped — must be placed directly at the street curb or along the city right-of-way before 6 a.m. on your U-Cycle collection day.
+Only leaves or non-woody plant material will be collected.
 Branches, brush and other woody material may be taken to the Urbana Landscape Recycling Center for a fee.

 St. Joseph Fall Yard Waste Collection: Leaf vacuuming from Oct.
-18 – Dec.
-3. No bagging required.
-Rake your leaves within 3 feet of the curb (not in the street or blocking sewers) and the Village Public Works Department will come by and use the vacuum on them.
+17 – Dec.
+2, 2022.
+Rake your leaves within 3 feet of the curb (not in the street or blocking sewers, not in bags) and the Village Public Works Department will come by and vacuum them.
 Separate brush pickup is available; brush may be placed in paper yard waste bags.

 Yard waste materials can be taken to the Landscape Recycling Center year round (1210 E. University Ave. in Urbana, (217) 344-5323).
 The Landscape Recycling Center is a yard waste reclamation site operated through a cooperative agreement between the cities of Champaign and Urbana.
 There is a fee for all dropped off material.